Semi-Supervised Representation Learning based on Probabilistic Labeling: Algorithm

-For the labeled data, we try to find a mapping that maximizes the dependency between low-dimensional data points and the labels, based on the HSIC measure.
+\textbf{Labeled Data:} For the labeled data, we try to find a mapping that maximizes the dependency between low-dimensional data points and the labels, based on the HSIC measure (details in appendix).
 Therefore, we will have the following objective:

-where we used linear kernel for the data points in $p$-dimensional space and $K_l$ is a kernel over labels.
+where we use linear kernel for the data points in $p$-dimensional space and $K_l$ is a kernel over labels.
 A kernel commonly used for labels is the delta kernel.
-Entry $(i,j)$ of a delta kernel is $1$ if $\mathbf{x}_i$ and $\mathbf{x}_j$ have the same label and is $0$ otherwise.
-Delta kernel can be interpreted as the adjacency matrix of a graph whose nodes are labeled data points.
-Regardless of the relative position of the nodes in this graph, there is an edge between two nodes if they have the same label.
-All points have also a self-loop.
+Entry $(i,j)$ of a delta kernel is $1$ if $\mathbf{x}_i$ and $\mathbf{x}_j$ have the same label and $0$ otherwise.
 We will use this kernel for labels throughout this paper.
 If we do not impose any constraint on $V$, the function can be unbound.
 A good choice for the constraint which also guarantees the orthonormality of the basis of the $p$-dimensional space is $V^{\top}V= I$, where $I$ is the identity matrix.
-By adding this constraint and also re-arranging the matrices inside the trace, we will have:
+By adding this constraint we have:

 For the sake of simplicity, we do not write the $V^{\top}V= I$ in the next expressions.
 However, we always consider this constraint in defining objective functions.

-The objective function in (\ref{eq: obj_lab_2}) can be recast using $X$ (all data points, labeled and unlabeled) and a kernel $K_n$ defined over X. $K_n$ is an $n \times n$ matrix with all zero entries except the first $l\times l$ block, which is equal to $K_l$.
+The objective function in (\ref{eq: obj_lab_2}) can be recast using $X$ and a kernel $K_n$ defined over X. $K_n$ is an $n \times n$ matrix with all zero entries except the first $l\times l$ block, which is equal to $K_l$.
 Then, we will have: